junior231/junior231/README.md

 - 👋 Hi, I’m @junior231
-- 👀 I’m interested in Full Stack Development.
+- 👀 I’m a Full Stack Developer.
-- 🌱 I’m currently learning MERN Stack Technology
 - 💞️ I’m looking to collaborate on Product Development and Design Implementation
 - 📫 How to reach me: ilocollinsdev231@gmail.com